 - Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted). - 2.
-(If available) Remove the lens cap. - Press Power to start the projector.
+Press (b) Power to start the projector.
 As soon as the lamp lights up, a "Power On Ring Tone" will be heard.
 The Power indicator light stays blue when the projector is on.